- Canary Islands

-If you plan to go and visit the town there aren't many things to do or see, maybe just a few restaurants to have lunch or dinner.
+If you plan to go and visit the town you should know that there aren't many things to do or see, maybe just a few restaurants where you can have lunch or dinner.

-The reason why you should visit this location is the amazing beach, one of the best in Fuerteventura.
-Other similar nice villages you can visit on the west side are Ajuy and Puertito de los Molinos.
+The reason why you should visit the towh of La Pared is the amazing beach, one of the best in Fuerteventura for surfers.

-Many surfing schools come to Playa La Pared with their students, because the conditions are ideal for learning.
+Many surfing schools come to Playa del Viejo Rey with their students, because the conditions are ideal for learning.

 The beach is not suitable for swimming, since the waves are always strong, but you can lay on the beach and admire the landscape and natural beauty.

-Playa La Pared has golden sand and it's usually more quiet than the places you can typically in resorts and bigger towns on the east coast.
+Playa del Viejo Rey has golden to dark-colored sand and it's usually quieter than the places you can typically find in resorts and bigger towns on the east coast.

-Again the landscape here it's beautiful so if you're in the area you can visit both the beaches of La Pared in order to decide for yourself which one you like best.
+The landscape around the coast of La Pared is beautiful and wild, so if you're in this area of Fuerteventura you can visit both beaches in order to decide for yourself which one you like best.

 Both Playa La Pared and Playa del Viejo Rey are still wild and not many tourists come here, compared to the most popular places like Corralejo Grandes Playas or Sotavento.

-If you want to explore more of Fuerteventura and discover its rough side, with the strong winds that give the island its name, then make the trip to the west coast and you will get to see a whole new image or Fuerteventura that you will also love.
+If you want to explore more of Fuerteventura and discover its rough side, with wild beaches and tiny villages, then make the trip to the west coast and you will get to see a whole new image or Fuerteventura that you will also absolutely love.